spdx/spdx-3-model/model/AI/AI.md

 ## Summary

-Additional metadata based on software profile, that is useful for ai applications and models.
+The AI Profile provides additional metadata, based on Software Profile, that is useful for AI applications and models.

 ## Description

-The AI profile namespace defines concepts related to AI application and model artifacts.
+The AI namespace defines concepts related to AI application and model artifacts.

 ## Metadata

 - id: https://rdf.spdx.org/v3/AI
 - name: AI

 ## Profile conformance

 For an element collection to be conformant with this profile, the following has to hold: